-The following requirements must be met before you install the Acoustic™ Experience Analytics (Tealeaf) CX Passive Capture Application and Packet Forwarder.
+The following requirements must be met before you install the Acoustic™Tealeaf CX Passive Capture Application and Packet Forwarder.

 - IPv6 addresses must be captured.
-Processing of IPv6 addresses throughout Experience Analytics is available for Release 8.4 and later only.
+Processing of IPv6 addresses throughout Tealeaf is available for Release 8.4 and later only.

 - Your Apache servers are handling SSL compression traffic to and from Chrome browsers.

 - For HTTP_X_FORWARDING support, you must use PCA 3502 or later.

 Network devices such as switch span ports, network taps, and load balancers are just a few of the network traffic capture points that can provide a copy of live network traffic to the PCA.
 Typically, the mirrored traffic consists of the customer website's web server traffic.
 Mirrored network traffic is considered passive in nature, as the PCA's capture NIC(s) do not interact with the live network traffic.

 Note: The PCA supports the capture of 128-bit SSL traffic.
 Encryption methods by using a fewer numbers of encryption bits are not supported

 Before you begin to capture network traffic, you must review the requirements for network traffic that PCA expects to receive.
 This information must be shared with the IT infrastructure team.

 Note: Tealeaf does not support the use of the Diffie-Hellman cryptographic protocol and recommends configuring your web servers to not use it.

 Note: The PCA supports the SSL Session Ticket extension.